-For over three years we have been working hard to build our new CIA Digital Collections site and over 2,900 historical menus are now fully searchable.
+We have been working hard to build our new CIA Digital Collections site and over 3,800 historical menus are now fully searchable.
 In addition to pertinent metadata, such as location and date, the full-text of every menu can be searched.
 Do you want to find artichokes listed on menus from the 1930s?
 No problem!
 Go to http://ciadigitalcollections.culinary.edu/, click on Menu Collection, then Advanced Search.

 Selections from the CIA Menu Collection are also part of Hudson River Valley Heritage, a collaborative project providing online access to materials from digital collections of colleges, libraries, archives, historical societies, museums, and cultural organizations in the Hudson Valley.